pvanhoof/dir-examples/README.md

 Nowadays you sometimes see things like /usr/lib/$ARCH/libpackage-APIVERSION.so linking to /lib/$ARCH/libpackage-APIVERSION.so.VERSION.
 I have no idea how this mechanism works.
 I suppose this is being done by packagers of various Linux distributions?
 I also don't know if there is a standard for this.

 I will update the examples and this document the moment I know more and/or if upstream developers need to worry about it.
+I think that using GNUInstallDirs in cmake, for example, makes everything go right.
+I have not found much for this in qmake, and in autotools you always use platform variables for such paths.

 ## Supported build environments